 Loma Linda University

-The Master of Physician Assistant program at this Christian-based university in Loma Linda accepts students who completed specific prerequisites and have 2,000 hours of healthcare experience.
-The 2-year program requires students to spend the first year completing classes like medical ethics, patient diagnosis, anatomy and pathophysiology.
+One of the physician assistant programs in Southern California can be found at Loma Linda University.
+The Master of Physician Assistant program at this Christian-based university accepts students who completed specific prerequisites and have 2,000 hours of healthcare experience.
+The two-year program requires students to spend the first year completing classes like medical ethics, patient diagnosis, anatomy, and pathophysiology.
 During the second year, students learn about PA issues and complete a series of clinical rotations in various medical specialties.

 Samuel Merritt University

-Those in the Oakland area can find a PA master's degree program at this university.
+Those in the Oakland area can find a PA master's degree program at Samuel Merritt University.
 To be one of the 36 students accepted into the program each year, applicants must have 1,000 hours of patient care experience.
 Work experience in healthcare trumps volunteer experience in this competitive application process.